mawillcockson/mw_url_shortener/docs/notes.md

 short-link: /awesome
 ```

+#### Unauthenticated local access

+I picture the local version doing the same thing as the remote version, but using "`127.0.0.1`" for the URL instead.

+It could also directly use the database calls from
+In order to have the interaction above,

 ### Multiple keys shortcut

 Any way that they're entered, there should be a mechanism to give multiple short links for one link.
 For example: